So what is this all about?

 It is about building a complete Quadcopter/Drone from scratch that can be used for filming and aerial photography.

 - Small package for ease of transport.
 What is a multicopter worth when you can not take it to places that are exciting.
 I am not a professional filmmaker so what I want is to enjoy my trip in the first place.
 The drone is the little extra that helps to capture some cool shots from an unusual perspective.

-- Capture great photo and video.
+- Capture great photos and videos.
 The footage will be the final result.
 If it sucks the whole project has failed.

 - Cheap.
 I am a student with very limited financial possibilities.
 I won’t do a project if the costs are too high or I could just buy an equal (or better) product for the same amount of money.

 - Easy to use.
 Having to set up the drone for 10min before every flight is not cool or fun.

 - Robust.
 If I have to worry about the drone to suddenly drop out of the sky, loose signal or crash than the whole thing is useless.
 You just wouldn’t use it.
 Drones for filming are heavy (minimum 1kg).
 Imagine a 1kg+ aluminum block falling out of the sky.

 - As much flight time as possible.
 Nothing more annoying than having to bring three battery packs just to get 15 minutes of flight time.